|Course set (UE) / Credits (ECTS) / Track / Specialization||Module :IS management project : 5 ECTS.|

 First, an introductory overview of IS and strategic aspects will be given.
 Second, an introduction to Systems Analysis and Design provides exercises on business process and data modeling.
 Third, the changing nature of information, communication and systems as well as the changing nature of work and the “digital” workplace are discussed.
 Third, softer aspects regarding group work and knowledge work are debated.

 The lecture features exercises on basic IS modeling issues in order to advance students in mastering engineering-related challenges.
 Topical case studies are discussed in class on major subjects.
 The topic of “Digital Transformation” is approached through a Problem-Oriented Learning (POL) scenario building workshop as group assignment.
-Depending on schedule, guest speakers illustrate issues raised in the course from a professional perspective.

 - Outline data management strategies and propose basic data structures for specified business situations.